andreisbitnev/blog/source/_posts/1-mean-app.md

 npm install
 ```

 Although it is possible to communicate with mongoDb without any additional packages, we will be using the Mongoose.js library for that purpose.
+Not only is it easier to use, it is less error prone, and as a plus prevents nosql injections (if you\`re using proper schemas).
 So let\`s add it to the dependencies.
 Just cd into the ~/smart-house/be folder and run

 ```bash
 npm install --save mongoose